The Youth Journalism Initiative

 William Nelson, Riverside

 Tamara Storms, Santa Ana

 Lara Willbanks, Santa Barbara

 JCal 2023 was a huge success!

 All-inclusive summer program took place from June 20 to June 24 in our Sacramento newsroom.

 This summer, the Asian American Journalists Association in partnership with CalMatters launched JCal, a new program for high school students.
 The program immersed 22 high school students from across California into the state’s news ecosystem, featuring workshops, legislator interviews, a Capitol tour, and more.
 We even made the evening TV news!

 Students were also paired closely with industry mentors for what proved to be a life-changing experience.
-Stay tuned for student reporting projects, as featured in California media.
+Go here to review student reporting projects, as featured in California media.

 Check out the winners of CalMatters’ inaugural Earth Day Contest below: